-The Engineer will require up to 30 calendar days for review of the RSPCP.
-The review may involve rejection or revision and resubmittal; in which case, an additional 30 days will be required for each subsequent review.
+The Engineer will require up to 21 calendar days for review of the RSPCP.
+The review may involve rejection or revision and resubmittal; in which case, an additional 21 days will be required for each subsequent review.
 Work shall not commence until the RSPCP has been approved by the Engineer.
-After approval, the RSPCP shall be revised as necessary to reflect changed conditions in the field.
+After approval, the RSPCP shall be revised as necessary to reflect changed conditions in the field and documented using BDE 2730A "Regulated Substances Pre-Construction Plan (RSPCP) Addendum" and submitted to the Engineer for approval.